lunelson/sass-list-maps/README.md

 ### To-Dos

 * Make a depth-based version of `map-remove()`
-* Make this in to a bower package
+* ~~Make this in to a bower package~~ *done*
 * Make this in to a gem
+* Push a native maps version of the 'advanced' functions above

 ### Acknowledgements

-First and foremost, my gratitude to the core Sass team (@nex3 and @chriseppstein)for its tireless advancement of the gold-standard of CSS pre-processing.
-Secondly, to @jedfoster and @anotheruiguy for [Sassmeister](http://sassmeister.com/), which makes developing complex functions and mixins painless (relatively).
+First and foremost, my gratitude to the core Sass devs (@nex3 and @chriseppstein) for their tireless advancement of the gold-standard of CSS pre-processing, and secondly to @jedfoster and @anotheruiguy for [Sassmeister](http://sassmeister.com/), which makes developing complex functions and mixins painless (relatively).

 Also acknowledgements to @HugoGiraudel for [SassyLists](http://sassylists.com/), from which I borrowed the `slice()` and `replace-nth()` list functions, and his `debug()` function, without which I would not have been able to figure out what was going on (and going wrong) in ruby-sass 3.2 and libsass.